RijoKsd/landing-page/README.md

 # landing-page
-Thi is a landing page  of [odin](https://www.theodinproject.com/) project.
+This is a project from [odin](https://www.theodinproject.com/) project.

 What is the Odin project for?
 <br>